kepr-github/RGB2point/readme.md

 python inference.py
 ```
 Settings for the model checkpoint and input/output paths are read from
 `config.yaml`.
 You can override them on the command line if needed.
+When no
+output path is provided, the result is written to the directory specified in
+`config.yaml` (or `result/`) using the input image file name with a `.ply`
+extension.

 ## Preparing gs data